Dasshuii/Dasshuii/README.md

 - If u wanna check my instagram where I regularly write: [@dasshuii](@dasshuii)

-- 💬 Ask me about anything you want to know about, I love talk to people :)
+- 💬 Ask me about anything you want to know about, I enjoy talking to people :)

 - My pronouns are he/him